anirudhakulkarni/Udemy-Courses-Downloader/README.md

 On some sites you can find magnet link iteself instead of .torrent file.
 That will also do the work.

+**Notes**:

-**Note**: Use at own risk.
+1. Use at own risk.
 Google collab is not meant for downloading pirated material
+2. Use spare google account for larger files
+3. Wait some time to collab to collect the meta data.
+Sometimes it might take time.
+You can close the window once you start running it